Frequently Asked Questions

-We are rug cleaning and care specialists.
-If your rug needs cleaning or repair we will explain what can be done and provide you with a cost quote.
-We will address any special concerns you have and can provide an informal assessment of a rug’s age, origin, and value to help you make the most informed choices.
+We are rug experts and are here to answer your questions.
+If your rug needs cleaning or restoration we will provide a quote and an informal assessment of age, origin, and value to help you make the most informed choice.

 I’m in another region, state, country, etc. Can you still clean and/or repair my rug?

 Absolutely.
 We work with clients all over the world.
 We have tried and true procedures for shipping even the largest rugs safely and efficiently.
-Give us a call and we’ll talk you through the procedure.
+Give us a call and we’ll help you make a plan.

 Can you pick up and/or drop off my rug?

 Yes!
 Pick-up and delivery are available to customers in the Colorado Front Range.
 We offer prompt, professional home appointments within 30-minute windows.
-Simply contact us for pick-up or delivery.
+Contact us for pick-up or delivery.
+It’s simple.

 Cleaning area rugs